nidhintk/TFLClient/README.md

 You have the option to either run all at a time or one at a time selecting a test.

 The TFLClientSpecFlow.feature file explains all the scenarios covered with the tests in the Gherkin language.
-It's a business readable, domain specific language that lets you describe software behaviour without detailing with how that behaviour is implemented.
+It's a business readable, domain specific language that lets you describe software behaviour without detailing how that behaviour is implemented.

 	Eg: Feature: Invoke a TFL API
 		In order to invoke a TFL API
 		As a user who wants to know transport information
 		I want to be told the transport information

 	Scenario: Invoke without passing any parameters
 		Given The user doesnot pass in any parameters